Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 <img src="images/SimpleNetworkAndRaster.png" style="width: 400px;"/>

-???add in raster without resistors in middle??

 **Fig. x.** Simple illustrations of network and raster data types used by Circuitscape.
-The program can operate on networks of nodes (left panel) or raster grids (right panel; from McRae et al. 2008).
-For rasters, adjacent cells are connected to their four or eight neighbors by resistors.
+The program can operate on networks of nodes (left panel) or raster grids (middle panel).
+Raster grid cells can have any resistance value.
+Here, cells with zero resistance ("short-circuit regions," which can be used to represent contiguous habitat patches) are shown in white, cells with a resistance of 1 are shown in grey, and infinite resistance (coded as NODATA) are shown in black.
+For raster analyses, raster grids are converted to electrical networks.
+Each cell becomes a node (represented by a dot in the right-hand panel), and adjacent cells are connected to their four or eight neighbors by resistors.
+Here, the two short-circuit regions have each been collapsed into a single node.
+The infinite resistance area is dropped entirely from the network.

-Circuitscape reads either a network of nodes connected by links (above, left) or a raster map of resistances (above, right).
+Circuitscape reads either a network of nodes connected by links (above, left) or a raster map of resistances (above, middle).
 Links and raster cells facilitate or impede movement to different degrees.
 Networks and raster maps can be coded in resistances (with higher values denoting greater resistance to movement) or concordances (the reciprocal of resistance; higher values indicate